Noise Masking & Speech Privacy

 Noise masking is a solution for business environments too, when you need to protect the confidentiality of conversations.
 Just remember to put the masking sound in the area where the listeners are - not where the conversation is taking place.

 TIP: Is a white noise machine right for you?
 Try turning on a box fan at night and see if the noise it makes will do the trick.
 If this works, you can replace the fan with a white noise machine.
-(A fan is more expensive to operate and doesn't offer the selection of different masking sounds, or the fine control over volume that you get with a white noise machine.)
+(A fan is more expensive to operate.)

 Noise masking devices, also referred to as white noise machines, sound therapy devices, speech privacy systems and white noise CDs, all work on the same principles.
 Noise masking helps in two ways: first, the presence of the sound in your environment causes your hearing to be less acute.
 In an extremely quiet house, you can hear water dripping in the bathroom 50 feet away.
 Add just a little sound to the environment and you can no longer hear the drips.